noirello/bonsai/docs/index.rst

    The module is under development, therefore the module's architecture could change significantly.

 .. note::
-   The module compatibles with Python 3.3 or newer releases.
-There is no support for Python 2.7.6 or older releases.
+   The module compatibles only with Python 3.3 or newer releases.

 Features
 --------